 Template parent/carer agreement http://www.sheffield.gov.uk/home/schools-childcare/fel-funding-providers)

-- Check no other claims have been made for the child within the current financial year and process the DAF payments due by the end of the term.
+- Check no other claims have been made for the child within the previous 2 terms or the current term and process the DAF payments due by the end of the term.
 If upon checking any ineligible claims these will be queried with providers.

 - DAF will not be offset against any other funding an eligible child may receive.
 DAF is paid as a lump sum once per financial year, per eligible child.